 And that’s just the stuff we got fixed.
 There were more things we got quotes for – like fixing the subfloor in the upstairs bathroom, or installing granite countertops – but decided to not move forward on.

 For each of these jobs, we had to go through the quoting process.
-You know, finding companies through referrals (or, sometimes, blindly), then getting the service person to come out to give us an estimate or a quote, negotiating with them where we could, and then getting 1-2 more quotes from others before deciding on who we’d move forward with the work.
+You know, finding companies through referrals (or, sometimes, blindly), then getting the service person to come out to give us an estimate or a quote, negotiating with contractors where we could, and then getting 1-2 more home repair quotes from others before deciding on who we’d move forward with the work.

 Newsflash: even though it’s highly recommended to get multiple quotes before hiring a company to do any work on your home, we didn’t always take the time (or have the time) to do that.
 So, what I’m about to share with you will work even if you only get one quote.
 In fact, if you’re ONLY getting one quote, then I highly recommend you bookmark this article and come back to these questions/phrases and use them – they might save your savings account.